Pyramid scheme: The "eight ball" model

 The eight passengers must each pay (or "gift") a sum (e.g., $5,000) to join the scheme.
 This sum (e.g., $40,000) goes to the captain, who leaves, with everyone remaining moving up one tier.
 There are now two new captains so the group splits in two with each group requiring eight new passengers.
 A person who joins the scheme as a passenger will not see a return until they advance through the crew and co-pilot tiers and exit the scheme as a captain.
 Therefore, the participants in the bottom three tiers of the pyramid lose their money if the scheme collapses.

 If a person is using this model as a scam, the confidence trickster would take the majority of the money.
 They would do this by filling in the first three tiers (with one, two, and four people) with phony names, ensuring they get the first seven payouts, at eight times the buy-in sum, without paying anything themselves.
 So if the buy-in were $5,000, they would receive $40,000, paid for by the first eight investors.
 They would continue to buy in underneath the real investors, and promote and prolong the scheme for as long as possible to allow them to skim even more from it before it collapses.

 Although the "captain" is the person at the top of the tree, having received the payment from the eight paying passengers, once they leave the scheme they are able to re-enter the pyramid as a "passenger" and hopefully recruit enough to reach captain again, thereby earning a second payout.

 Blessing Loom

 Similar to the eight ball model, the Blessing Loom tricks potential investors by claiming to turn $100 into $800.
-This scheme has a circular structure, as increases in new recruits pushes individuals closer to the centre of the circle, hence the "Loom" in the name.
+This scheme has a circular structure, as increases in new recruits pushes individuals closer to the center of the circle, hence the "Loom" in the name.
 Each participant needs to recruit two people without providing them with any service or product.
-The scam often resurfaces online across the globe, under different aliases such as 'loom circle' or 'fractal mandala'.
+The scam often resurfaces online across the globe, under different aliases such as "loom circle" or "fractal mandala".
 The Blessing Loom scheme has been ruled as illegal in multiple US cities.